Offer a Clean and Repaired Vacant Apartment to Avoid Legal Action

-Is this the Condition of the Vacant Apartment You Rented?
+Is this the Condition of the Vacant Apartment You are Going to Rent?

 Your rental applicant was a bachelor recently relocated into the area.
-He needed some place to live in a good location.
+He wanted a place to live in a good location.
 The applicant looked at several apartments, and even though your rent was a little high, he decided to lease it.
 You rented your apartment to him “as is”, without making any minor repairs or painting before you leased it out.
-You never spend the money to fix up your vacant apartments.
-Why should you, when vacant apartments in your city are hard to find?
+Why should you spend the money, when vacant apartments in your city are hard to find?

 Over a period of months or a year, the tenant ultimately gets the apartment where it looks beautiful.
-He made all the necessary repairs, installed mini-blinds to the windows.
-He installed carpet in the living room and bedroom, and re-tiled the kitchen floor.
-He did a wonderful job painting the apartment.
-You never volunteered to pay for the paint or any of the materials.
+He made all the necessary repairs, and even installed mini-blinds to the windows.
+He installed carpet in the living room and bedroom, He did a wonderful job painting the apartment.
+You never volunteered to pay for the paint.

 What is your goal in setting an “as is” policy?
 Why would you want to spend as little as possible on your own investment?
-Is it because you don’t have the money to do the work yourself?
-What benefit is served?
-What does this even have to do with a possible future eviction?
+Why open your self up to legal action?

-Upon a lease renewal several years down, you give the tenant a rent increase of $100 per month.
+Two years later, you give the tenant a rent increase of $100 per month.
 You figure the apartment is in much better shape than it was a year ago, so it is worth more rent.
 What?!
 The tenant knows the reason why the apartment has increased in value is because he did all the work.
 He made the initial investment, and now you, the landlord, want to reap the benefits.
 He decides not to pay the rent increase.

-You can see why the tenant may have a negative attitude about your raising the rent.
+You need to understand why the tenant may have a negative attitude about your raising the rent.
+Especially at $100 a month.
 You are trying to take the benefit of his investment in the property to increase your profit margin at his expense.
-This tenant may stay not so much because he has nowhere else to go, but because of his investment in the apartment.
-There are others who may leave due to the increase.
-For the tenant it may be a case of your adding insult to injury.
-He may decide to plead his case in court.

 This is an updated excerpt from the hub author’s book, “Secrets to a Successful Eviction for Landlords and Rental Property Managers: The Complete Guide to Evicting Tenants Legally and Quickly.”